aegis1980/shear-wall-3101/README.md

 # Shear wall design (NZS3101)

 Issues:

-- should fy and fc be factored?
+- fy and fc are unfactored in equilbruim optimisation.
 - what is alpha & beta1